 Digital Art & Design

-These businesses require the use of digital tools to create and edit art and other media for clients.
+These low-cost business ideas require the use of digital tools to create and edit art and other media for clients.
 This can involve anything from editing family portraits to designing company logos.

 Artists familiar with three-dimensional mediums like carving or sculpting can combine their expertise with digital 3D modeling to capitalize on the growing trend of 3D printing.
 You will spend a good deal of your time designing 3D objects and selling them to consumers who own 3D printers.